Analyzing Submarkets to Understand Tourism

 Horry County, South Carolina, covers 1,200 square miles and is home to nearly 300,000 full-time residents.
 Home to Myrtle Beach and other vacation destinations, the county experiences a population swell to two million during summer months.
-County geographic information system (GIS), IT, and business professionals use Insights for ArcGIS to understand the fluctuations in revenue as an aggregate as well as drill down to understand impacts occurring at the submarket level.
+County geographic information system (GIS), IT, and business professionals use ArcGIS Insights to understand the fluctuations in revenue as an aggregate as well as drill down to understand impacts occurring at the submarket level.
 This analysis identifies trends and predicts outcomes for local businesses and government agencies that work to accommodate tourists as well as citizens.

 Gaining Insight on Citizen and Tourism Trends

 Tim Oliver - Chief Information Officer, Horry County

 Find patterns and make predictions on the success or failure of a tourist-based business.

 Speedy, accurate, and repeatable analysis that scales to the geographic level required.